hitchcott/README/README.md

-This account is on haitus
+This account is on hiatus